triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 ![Staff Legend](./images/legend-staff.png)

-## Summary and Benefits
+# Summary and Benefits

-The Designer structure:
-- Study Structure
-  - Events (a.k.a Visits) each has:
+The Designer allows you to define the study periods and events (a.k.a visits) and for each event:
-    - Event Schedule
+    - The schedule
-    - Checklist of Tasks and Steps for a Task
+    - A checklist of tasks and their steps

-The schedule and checklists are optional.
+You can define scheduling or checklists or both.
+You can start with one and add the other later.
+You can start with just parts of them and expand them as you learn about the study.

 You can use just the scheduling features of the Designer to get charts and tables showing the schedule to help with:
 - Confirming understanding of the protocol